guneetk85/Analytics/README.md

-# Analytics And ETL (R and Micorsoft Azure Data Factory)
+# Analytics and ETL (R and Micorsoft Azure Data Factory)